Heike Fleßner: Career

 Fleßner was born in Esens, East Frisia, Hanover, Prussia.
 From 1966 to 1971, she was a secondary school teacher.
 She later became a scientific assistant and then a director of studies at the University of Oldenburg.
-In 1980 she earned her doctorate degree from that university, studying the development of public preschool education in rural areas in Germany from 1870 to 1924.
+In 1980, she earned her doctorate from the university, focusing her research on the development of public preschool education in rural Germany from 1870 to 1924.
 Her habilitation in 1994 – she received a venia legendi for educational science with a focus on social education, also at the University of Oldenburg – dealt with the topic "Motherhood as a profession: historical findings or current structural feature of social work?"
 In 1996, Fleßner was appointed by the university as a lecturer and Professor of Social Pedagogy.
 The following year, in 1997/98, she was a visiting professor of women's studies at Towson University in Maryland in the United States.

 Fleßner was a co-founder of Gender studies at the University of Oldenburg, which began offering a Master's degree in Gender Studies in the 1997/98 school year and BA in Gender Studies beginning in 2007/08, and of the university's Center of Interdisciplinary Research on Women and Gender (ZFG) which opened in December 2000, and which she directed until her retirement in 2009.

 Heike Fleßner died on 2 February 2021, at the age of 76.